hadroid/hadroid/README.rst

 Run the bot on Gitter
 ~~~~~~~~~~~~~~~~~~~~
+Bot will listen for messages and reply back on a single channel.
+This can be either an orgazation channel, repository or a private one-on-one
+chat with a user.
+The bot needs to be already in the room, or at least one
+private message needs to be send to the bot.

-Run the bot on the ``mytestroom`` (if defined in ROOMS inside config) or
+Run the bot on some of the room he`s already in, or chat with him privately:
-by Gitter room ID:

 .. code-block:: console

+   $ python hadroid/botctl.py stream 'myorg/myroom' --verbose
-   $ python hadroid/botctl.py stream mytestroom --verbose
+   $ python hadroid/botctl.py stream 'myorg/somerepo' --verbose
-   $ python hadroid/botctl.py stream 1234567890 --verbose
+   $ python hadroid/botctl.py stream 'myusername' --verbose

 For CRON commands, run a CRON daemon in a separate shell: